gimlet-io/gimlet-documentation/src/pages/blog/the-ultimate-gitops-repository-structuring-guide.md

 Additionally, popular tools in the ecosystem such as Kustomize utilize environment overlays represented as files or Helm, which advocates for having a values file for each environment.
 These approaches differ from utilizing branches.

-Now that we know we can only use folders and repositories to structure the gitops repository, let's continue with what should we model.
+Now that we know we can only use folders and repositories to structure the gitops repository, let's continue with what we should model.

 ## What to model in the gitops repository

 The gitops repository should model the following:

 - Applications: These are the primary focus of deployment and should be modeled.
-- Infrastructure components: This includes logs shippers, metric agents, ingress controllers and other auxilary components that facilitate application operations.
+- Infrastructure components: This includes logs shippers, metric agents, ingress controllers and other auxiliary components that facilitate application operations.
-- Environment: The gitops repository should also model environments to enable deploying distinct application configurations to each environment.
+- Environments: The gitops repository should also model environments to enable deploying distinct application configurations to each environment.

 As a best practice, the gitops repository should avoid modeling real-world topologies such as cluster, namespace, or team membership, wherever possible.
 This approach allows for reshaping clusters or namespaces without having to handle gitops changes.